thelikes/owncraft/resources-queue.md

     - tags: recon, web, bounty
 - [Stealerium/Stealerium](https://github.com/Stealerium/Stealerium)
     - desc: Stealer + Clipper + Keylogger
-    - tags: malwaredev
+    - tags: maldev

 #### publish
 - [deepinstinct/Dirty-Vanity](https://github.com/deepinstinct/Dirty-Vanity)
     - desc: A POC for the new injection technique, abusing windows fork API to evade EDRs. https://www.blackhat.com/eu-22/briefings/schedule/index.html#dirty-vanity-a-new-approach-to-code-injection--edr-bypass-28417
-    - tags: malwaredev
+    - tags: maldev
 - [bw3ll/sharem](https://github.com/bw3ll/sharem)
     - desc: SHAREM is a shellcode analysis framework, capable of emulating more than 12,000 WinAPIs and virutally all Windows syscalls.
 It also contains its own custom disassembler, with many innovative features, such as being able to show the deobfuscated disassembly of an encoded shellcode, or integrating emulation data to enhance the disassembly.
-    - tags: utility, malwaredev
+    - tags: utility, maldev
 - [KINGSABRI/ServerlessRedirector](https://github.com/KINGSABRI/ServerlessRedirector)
     - desc: Serverless Redirector in various cloud vendor for red team
     - tags: redteam, phish